WebAssembly/component-model/design/mvp/Explainer.md

 For example, while abstract `variant`s contain a list of `case`s labelled by name, canonical lifting and lowering map each case to an `i32` value starting at `0`.

-The `float32` and `float64` values have their NaNs canonicalized to a single value so that:
-1. consumers of NaN values are free to use the rest of the NaN payload for optimization purposes (like [NaN boxing]) without needing to worry about whether the NaN payload bits were significant; and
-2. producers of NaN values across component boundaries do not develop brittle assumptions that NaN payload bits are preserved by the other side (since they often aren't).

 The `own` and `borrow` value types are both *handle types*.
 Handles logically contain the opaque address of a resource and avoid copying the resource when